Thichman/prept/app/dashboard/test-functions/README.md

-Everything in this file is for the test launch only
+Everything in this file is for the test launch only and should be deleted when paid version is released.